 In addition to addressing the challenges of climate change, breeders are also working to develop new potato varieties that meet changing consumer preferences.
 Consumers are increasingly interested in potatoes with improved nutritional content, such as higher levels of vitamins, minerals, and antioxidants.

 To meet this demand, breeders are using traditional breeding techniques and biotechnology to develop new potato varieties with enhanced nutritional profiles.
-For example, potatoes have been bred to have higher levels of vitamin C, iron, and zinc.
+That's why for example, potatoes have been bred to have higher levels of vitamin C, iron, and zinc.
 Potatoes have also been genetically engineered to produce higher levels of beta-carotene, a precursor to vitamin A.

 Consumer preferences are also driving the development of new potato varieties with different culinary qualities.
-For example, some consumers prefer potatoes that are waxy and hold their shape when cooked, while others prefer potatoes that are fluffy and break down easily.
+To give you an idea, some consumers prefer potatoes that are waxy and hold their shape when cooked, while others prefer potatoes that are fluffy and break down easily.
 Breeders are working to develop new potato varieties that meet these diverse culinary preferences.

 Tips and Expert Advice